 Conventional WANs were ideal for interconnecting the largely static enterprise environments of the past: connecting offices with production facilities, retail outlets, data centers and maybe some cloud services as a bolted-on option.
 It typically used reliable but highly expensive dedicated bandwidth such as MPLS to connect sites, then a variety of expensive on-premise boxes to make it work to a secure, optimum standard.

 But the future is about connecting users in a variety of locations, using a variety of devices and carriage services, to dispersed data storage locations (i.e., cloud services) and with the ability to collaborate across it all.
-In other words, the future is about flexibility and agility, about accommodating faster changing business needs, integrating a wider range of carriage technologies such as internet and 5G while providing a better user experience at a higher security standard but at a lower cost.
+In other words, the future is about flexibility and agility, about accommodating faster-changing business needs, integrating a wider range of transport technologies such as internet and 5G while providing a better user experience at a higher security standard but at a lower cost.

 Source: VMware, Inc (2019)